Katayath-Sai-Kiran/advanced_text_input_formatters_codespark/README.md

-Perfect!
-Here's the updated **README** content with **code examples for each formatter**, making it developer-friendly and IDE-doc ready:

----

 ## ✨ TextInputFormatters Included

 A collection of custom `TextInputFormatter`s designed to enhance and control user input in Flutter apps.

----

 ### 🔠 **Typing Delay Formatter**